goromal/art/README.md

 # Art

-A selection of art-related projects.
+A selection of my art-related projects.

 To generate updated docs, run